Romans 3:10-11

 This sentence is like a summary for the following discourse.

-"show the work of the Law written in their hearts, their conscience bearing witness, and their thoughts alternately accusing or else defending them." (see note Romans 2:15)
+show the work of the Law written in their hearts, their conscience bearing witness, and their thoughts alternately accusing or else defending them. (see note Ro 2:15)

-This text says that absolutely not a single individual has ever conformed to this norm, but that instead everyone has broken God’s Law and thus ultimately everyone has sinned (see note Romans 3:23).
-There is not a single man who is "right" with God.
-Sin has affected every aspect of every man - his intellect, his emotions, and his volition.
-Everything and everyone (= total) is tainted with sin.
-This state is referred to as "total depravity" (depraved = marked by corruption or evil, thus perverted).
+This text says that absolutely not a single individual has ever conformed to this norm, but that instead everyone has broken God’s Law and thus ultimately everyone has sinned (Ro 3:23-note).
+There is not a single man or woman born who is born "right" with God.
+Sin has affected every aspect of every man - intellect, emotions, volition, etc. Everything and everyone (= total) is tainted with sin.
+This state as discussed above is referred to as total depravity.
 Don't misunderstand.
 The idea is not that every person is as bad as they could be, but that every part of their being is contaminated with sin and consequently there is nothing anyone can do to commend themselves to a holy God.

 No one is righteous in an absolute sense, in the sense of sinless perfection, which is the only way man can be accepted by God (see comment below).
 Paul is painting a very clear picture that every individual ever born has need for the gift of God's righteousness, which is revealed and offered in the gospel,

-"for in it the righteousness of God is revealed from faith to faith." (see note Romans 1:17).
+for in it (the good news) the righteousness of God is revealed from faith to faith. (see note Ro 1:17).

-Righteousness is a major theme of the book of Romans, appearing in one form or another more than thirty times.
+Righteousness (see word study on dikaiosune = righteousness) is a major theme of the book of Romans, appearing in one form or another more than thirty times.
 Other terms from the same Greek root are usually translated “justified,” “justification,” or the like.
 Together they are used more than 60 times in the book of Romans.

-It is not surprising, therefore, that the first charge Paul makes in his indictment is that of mankind’s unrighteousness.
-Thus righteousness is not only the key word in Romans, it is also the criterion by which sin is judged.
+It is not surprising, therefore, that the first charge Paul makes in the indictment is that of mankind’s unrighteousness.
+Thus righteousness is not only the key word in Romans, it is also a key criterion by which sin is judged.

 As noted above, Paul is using the term righteous in its most basic sense of being right before God, of being as God created man to be, sinless before the "Fall" in the Garden of Eden.